 No English receipt or proof of purchase?
 I’m afraid it’s not looking too good for you, sir.
-I’m going to have to confiscate it… Or something like that.
-In this instance, Tech feigned ignorance.
-“Er, I’m not really sure that I understand you,” he said, as he pulled out his mobile and offered a disembodied voice, ready to clarify the situation.
+I’m going to have to confiscate it… Or something like that (in Russian).
+Tech feigned ignorance.
+“Er, I’m not really sure that I understand you” he said, as he pulled out his mobile phone, dialed and offered a disembodied voice, ready to clarify the situation.
 “But I know someone who can.”
-It’s the Oligarc, of course, a giant now on the phone to an opportunist bug in a uniform.
+It’s the oligarch, of course; now a giant on the phone, speaking to an opportunist bug in uniform.
 Needless to say, Tech returned home with his laptop safe.
-And it’s probably best that the conversation wasn’t on speaker-phone.
+It’s probably best that the conversation wasn’t on speaker-phone.

 Passport theft, hit and runs, and the power of chess.